-This paper presents a novel cross-class feature augmentation technique, which effectively tackles the aforementioned limitations in class incremental learning.
-By leveraging the representations learned in the past, we augment the features at each incremental stage to address data deficiency in the classes belonging to old tasks.
-To this end, inspired by adversarial attacks, we adjust the feature representations of training examples to resemble specific target classes that are different from their original classes.
+This paper presents a novel feature augmentation technique, referred to as Cross-Class Feature Augmentation (CCFA), which effectively tackles the aforementioned limitations in class incremental learning.
+By leveraging the representations learned in the past, we aim to augment the features at each incremental stage to address data deficiency in the classes belonging to old tasks.
+To this end, inspired by adversarial attacks, we adjust the feature representations of training examples to resemble representations from specific target classes that are different from their original classes.
 These perturbed features allow a new classifier to maintain the decision boundaries for the classes learned up to the previous stages.
-Note that this is a novel perspective differentiated from conventional adversarial attack methods~\cite{carlini2017cw,goodfellow2015fgsm,madry2018pgd,sey2016df,zhao2018nat}, which focus on deceiving models.
+Note that this is a novel perspective different from conventional adversarial attack methods~\cite{carlini2017cw,goodfellow2015fgsm,madry2018pgd,sey2016df,zhao2018nat}, which focus on deceiving models.
 One may consider generating additional features for each class using the exemplars with the same class labels.
 However, this strategy is prone to generate redundant or less effective features for defending class boundaries, especially when the number of exemplars in each class is small.
-To the contrary, the proposed approach exploits exemplars in various classes observed in the previous tasks as well as a large number of training examples in the current task, which is helpful to synthesize features with heterogeneous properties.
+On the contrary, the proposed approach exploits exemplars in various classes observed in the previous tasks as well as a large number of training data in the current task, which is helpful for synthesizing features with heterogeneous properties.

 The contributions of this paper are summarized below: \begin{itemize}